-Combining the three dimensions, (cognitive process dimension, knowledge process dimension, and technical skill dimension), into one taxonomy table helps teachers to visualize the overall expectations of a course.
+Combining the three dimensions (cognitive process dimension, knowledge process dimension, and technical skill dimension), into one taxonomy table helps teachers to visualize the overall expectations of a course.
 As teachers reflect deeply and collaborate with each other to identify the types of knowledge required by each outcome, they will be better able to plan what student achievement will look, sound, and feel like in the learning environment.
 This clear visualization of the desired results (i.e., evidence of achievement of outcomes) assists teachers in planning learning experiences that will lead to student achievement of the outcome at the targeted level.

-The taxonomy table for CAR 701A appears on page 25.
+The taxonomy tables for CAR 801A and CAR 801B appear on pages 24 and 25.
 Each outcome also has a taxonomy table that is specific to that outcome and the given achievement indicators.
 The table is located on the upper right-hand corner.